-eBay Brand Outlet: extra 20% off $25 or more
+eBay Brand Outlet: Extra 20% off $25 or more

-Apply coupon code "SAVEONFAVES" to avail of this offer- an unusually discount for eBay- considering how much it covers.
-Brands eligible for it include Bose, Reebok, Burberry, DeWalt, and more.
+Apply coupon code "SAVEONFAVES" to avail of this offer.
+It's an unusually high discount at eBay considering how wide a range of items it applies to.
+Brands eligible for the extra discount include Bose, adidas, Reebok, Burberry, and DeWalt.
 Shop Now at eBay

 - A $500 max discount applies and it can only be redeemed twice per account.